Bronny James selected by Lakers in NBA draft, joining father LeBron's team

 "I need to be on the floor with my boy, I got to be on the floor with Bronny," he said.

-But a few months later, the NBA star took a lighter approach and told ESPN that "just because that's my aspiration or my goal, doesn't mean it's his."
+But a few months later, the NBA star took a lighter approach and told ESPN, "just because that's my aspiration or my goal, doesn't mean it's his."

 "I've done what I've had to do in this league, and my son is going to take his journey," he said.

-At the NBA Draft Combine in Chicago last month, Bronny was asked by reporters if he aspired to play alongside his dad.
+At the NBA Draft Combine in Chicago last month, reporters asked Bronny if he aspired to play alongside his dad.

 "No, never," he answered.
 "My dream has always just been to put my name out, make a name for myself, and get to the NBA, which is everyone's end goal that's here.
 I never thought about just playing with my dad."